Sector 36

-Sector 36 is 2024 Indian Hindi-language crime thriller film directed by Aditya Nimbalkar and written by Bodhayan Roychaudhury.
+Sector 36 is 2024 Indian Hindi-language crime thriller film directed by Aditya Nimbalkar and written by Bodhayan Roy Chaudhury.
 Produced by Maddock Films and Jio Studios, it stars Vikrant Massey, Deepak Dobriyal and Akash Khurana.
-It is based on the 2006 Noida serial murders in Nithari Village.
+It is loosely based on the 2006 Noida serial murders in Nithari Village.
 It premiered on Netflix on 13 September 2024 to mixed reviews from critics.

 Plot

 The film opens up with Prem Singh, the house help of a wealthy and powerful businessman Balbir Bassi who is seen chopping a dead girl's corpse and the scene cuts to Sub Inspector (SI) Ram Charan Pandey who is a corrupt officer and is irritated with the daily cases of children missing from the nearby slum and stops registering FIR's as per the orders of his seniors.

 One day, a rotten skeleton of a human hand is found in the drains of the slum.
 SI Ram Charan dismisses it by calling it an animal's hand and providing some money to the boy who discovered the hand.
 Later, Prem kidnaps the boy and chops his body into pieces after killing him.
 He has a friend, Chote Lal, with whom he runs a business of organ trafficking, and both of them share the money they earn from the business.

-In a flashback, a child Prem is seen being abused by his uncle (who is a butcher), who raped him daily, but one day Prem attacks him, chopping him into pieces.
+In a flashback, it is revealed that Prem was abused and raped by his butcher uncle daily.
+One day Prem kills and chops him into pieces, and eats him.
+Prem is addicted by human meat thereafter.

-Bassi, residing in Karnal, visits his house in Delhi (which is guarded by Prem) and had informed Prem to bring Chumki home.
+Bassi, residing in Karnal, visits his house in Delhi (which is guarded by Prem) and asks Prem to bring Chumki, a prostitute, home.
 Chumki is reported missing after that night, and SI Ram dismisses Chumki's father angrily after a conflict.
-That night, Prem tries to kidnap Ram Charan's daughter, but Ram Charan manages to save her, now realising that the cases of missing children are real kidnappings, and he promises his wife that he will bring the truth out.
+That night, Prem tries to kidnap Ram Charan's daughter, but Ram Charan manages to save her, realising that the cases of missing children are real kidnappings.

 A wealthy household's child is kidnapped, leading to a nationwide manhunt and the child being found in only two days, depicting how low-profile cases are not cared about, but when it's a high-profile case, everybody comes to action, exposing the dark reality of the system.

 SI Ram Charan registers an FIR of Chumki's disappearance and reaches Bassi, who brushes off Chumki's father, saying he is a pimp of his daughter.
 This enrages Ram Charan, and he beats Chumki's father and asks him to leave.
 Ram Charan's senior officer warns him not to involve Bassi in any way in the case.
 He finds Chumki's mobile phone with the auto-driver, who had dropped her at Balbir's residence.
 He learns that Prem had given the mobile to the auto-driver to throw it off, but he didn't, and that Prem is directly involved in this case, leading to his temporary suspension for not following the orders of his senior.